IBT-FMI/NeuroGentooProject/doc/UseCases.md

 Bare-Metal Installations
 ------------------------

-This method only applies for Personal Computers, since they provide the most choice.
+This method only applies for Personal Computers, since they provide the most freedom of choice.

+A Bare-Metal installation is performed by following the [Gentoo Installation Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page).
-It is only necessary to follow the [Gentoo Installation Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page), pull the repository and execute the `install.sh` script inside the .gentoo directory, maybe with prior installation of the metadata.
+To install a software using the .gentoo standard, the user has to pull the repository and execute the `install.sh` script inside the .gentoo directory, potentially with prior installation of the metadata.

 ### Installation of the Metadata